cheqd/cheqd-node/docs/setup-and-configure/debian/deb-package-install.md

 9. **Enable and start the `cheqd-noded` system service**

-   If you are prompted for a password for the `cheqd` user, type `exit` to logout and then attempt to execute this as a privileged user (with `sudo` or as root user).
+   If you are prompted for a password for the `cheqd` user, type `exit` to logout and then attempt to execute this as a privileged user (with `sudo` privileges or as root user, if necessary).

    ```bash
    systemctl enable cheqd-noded